lexicHQ/docs/getting-started.md

 ![](./getting-started-user-input-dialog.png)

 Create a flow to navigate the user to different flows based on user input.
-First capture the user input using the [User Input](capturing-user-input.html) plugin in the following way:
+First, capture the user input using the [User Input](capturing-user-input.html) plugin in the following way:

 ![](./getting-started-user-input.png)